matheusb432/unity-course/notes/unity-code.md

 - _Managers_ are scripts/objects that manage other game objects.
   - e.g. `GameManager` manages the game state, `AudioManager` manages the audio, etc.
 - _GameManagers_ are the brains of the game.
 They manage the game state, and are responsible for starting and ending the game.

+# Controllers

+- _Controllers_ are scripts/objects that control other game objects.
+  - e.g. `PlayerController` controls the player, `EnemyController` controls the enemies, etc.
+- They should be used to control the behaviour of individual game objects, not shared game logic.